CodeWithKyrian/transformers-php/docs/utils/image.md

 The `Image` class is built to work with multiple image processing backends.

-- **IMAGICK:** The default image driver used by TransformersPHP.
+- **IMAGICK:** A comprehensive image processing library for PHP that supports a wide range of image formats.
 It provides a wide range of image processing functions and is the recommended driver for most use cases.
     - Pros: Powerful and feature-rich, with support for a wide range of image formats and operations.
     - Cons: Requires the IMAGICK PHP extension to be installed, which may not be available in all environments.
 - **GD:** A simpler image processing driver that is available by default in most PHP installations.
 It is less powerful